ViveTheModder/accurate-file-finder/README.md

 If put at the beginning, the program will accept any file name.
 Otherwise, it will accept any file extension.

+After putting the required parameters, the tool will display the results in a message box, as well as a CSV file if the user chooses that option.

+The CSV in question consists of the file names, folder names, modified dates, file extensions, and file sizes of the files found.

 # Performance Results
 Case A: Work PC with 8 GB RAM
 * 40719 navigations total (Search All Files)